BingoBoy479/Assembler_Intialised/README.md

 The file_reader function reads the contents of a file and returns them as a list of lines.

 The program_data_mem_allocator function takes the lines of the assembly code, processes them, and separates program memory and data memory instructions.
-It returns dictionaries prog_mem and data_mem, which store the instructions and their corresponding memory addresses.
+It returns dictionaries prog_mem and data_mem, which store the instructions and their corresponding memory addresses.These two functions were made by Naitik(2022308)

 The linechecker function checks each line of the assembly code for syntax and semantic errors based on predefined rules.
 It returns an error message if any error is found.